LiskArchive/lisk-legacy-docs/setup/source.md

 And you should get the result `PONG`.

-If you have finished all above steps successfully, your system is ready for installation of Lisk Core.
+If you have finished all the above steps successfully, your system is ready for installation of Lisk Core.

 ## Installation